rvignav/Rize/README.md

-# CongressionalAppChallenge
+# Rize
-Source code for submission to the Congressional App Challenge 2020.
+Source code for the next-gen telehealth platform Rize.
+Submission code for the Congressional App Challenge 2020.

 First install dependencies via